parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

 ??? question "What's the difference between 'No merging' and 'Merge Vertices' geometry options?"
     - **No merging** (default): Preserves original mesh structure, keeps components separate along UV seams, maintains material assignments per mesh
     - **Merge Vertices**: Automatically combines vertices that share the same position, can reduce geometry complexity but may affect color sets
-    - **Skip Skin Binding**: When enabled, ignores skin binding data and imports static geometry only - useful when you don't need animation or deformation
+    - **Import Skin Binding**: When enabled (default), imports skin binding data and applies it to geometry with skeleton/deformation data.
+When disabled, ignores skin binding data and imports static geometry only - useful when you don't need animation or deformation

 ??? question "Can I modify import settings after import?"
     Import settings apply during the import process.
 To change settings, you'll need to re-import the file with new configuration options.
 However, you can modify materials, apply material variants using [Show Material Variants](show_material_variants.md), and manage animation clips using [Show Animation Clips](show_animation_clips.md) after import.